telekom/geo-test-ios/README.md

 All of these events are logged, the log can be shared using the usual iOS sharing tools.

 Please use the App for your own testing, and feel free to contribute!
+Also, I am most interested in your results!

 ### Accessibility